2025-26 Edition

 Principles of spectroscopy; absorption; molecular orbitals; multiphoton transitions; Jablonski diagram; fluorescence anisotropy; fluorescence decay; quenching; FRET; excited state reactions; solvent relaxations; instruments; microscopy: wide field, LSM, TPE; fluorescent probes, fluctuations spectroscopy; optical resolution and super-resolution; CARS and SHG microscopy.

-Prerequisite: (MATH 3A or ICS 6N) and MATH 3D.
-Recommended: STAT 8.
+Prerequisite: (MATH 3A or I&C SCI 6N) and MATH 3D.
+Recommended: STATS 8.

 BME 140.
 Design of Biomedical Electronics.
 4 Units.

 Analog and digital circuits in bioinstrumentation.
 AC and DC circuit analysis, design and construction of filter and amplifiers using operational amplifier, digitization of signals and data acquisition, bioelectrical signals, design and construction of ECG instrument, bioelectrical signal measurement and analysis.
-Materials fee.
+Materials Fee

-Prerequisite: BME 60A and BME 130
+Prerequisite: BME 60A and BME 130.

 BME 142.
 Microfabrication.
 4 Units.